brainhack-school2020/stephaniealley_bhs2020_project/README.md

 ### Background
 I am a third year PhD student at Polytechnique with a background in MRI.
 My primary goal for this project is to become more proficient with tools that further open, reproducible science.
 Even the most valiant attempts at sharing data and code can fall short in terms of reproducibility, so I aim to incorporate multiple tools and strategies to promote the reliable reproducibility of this project.

 One important source of variability across studies is a lack of standardization in preprocessing steps.
 This project will focus on the effect that preprocessing choices may have on the prediction performance of a machine learning model.
-Specifically, two processing steps that affect the extraction of functional signal will be examined: atlas choice and confound removal.
+Specifically, two preprocessing steps that affect the extraction of functional signal will be examined: atlas choice and confound removal.

 <center><img src="images/pipeline_detail.png"/></center></br>